 E-Cigarettes Can Benefit Public Health, New Study Reveals How

-The health benefits of e-cigarettes has been a long running debate.
+The health benefits of e-cigarettes have been a long-running debate.
 New research and studies frequently either support the product, or state how dangerous it is for human health.

-It was reported by Tech Times in February, that a study revealed that in the long term, e-cigarettes are much safer than tobacco.
+We reported in February that a study had revealed that in the long term, e-cigarettes are much safer than tobacco.
 However, another study contradicted these findings and stated that consumption of e-cigarettes encourages youth to use tobacco products.

 Now a study reveals that e-cigarettes are a welcome alternative to tobacco cigarettes.
-Moreover, they will aid people get rid off tobacco addiction in the near future.
+Moreover, they may aid people to get rid off tobacco addiction in the near future.